 This should not be construed as advice to start buying lower CAP rate deals over higher CAP rate deals.
 Everyone’s investment strategy and goals are different.
 Our firm is value-oriented.
 So if we are looking at core deals and think a market rate for an asset is 7 CAP, we’re still looking to buy it at 9.
 If the market is 5 CAP, we’re looking to pay 7.5, and so on and so forth.

-CAP Rate When Investing in Commercial Real Estate
+CAP Rate and an Investor’s Long-Term Vision for Commercial Real Estate

 Don’t fall into the CAP rate trap.

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 We leverage our decades of expertise and our available liquidity to find world-class, multi-tenanted assets below intrinsic value.
 In doing so, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.